-There are over 200 different types of cancer that can cause many different symptoms.
-Sometimes symptoms are linked to certain cancer types.
-But signs can also be more general, including weight loss, tiredness (fatigue) or unexplained pain.
+There are over 200 different types of cancer that can cause many different signs and symptoms.
+Sometimes symptoms affect specific areas of the body, such as our tummy or skin.
+But signs can also be more general, and include weight loss, tiredness (fatigue) or unexplained pain.

 Unexplained pain or ache

-Pain is one way our bodies tell us that something is wrong.
-As we get older, it‘s more common to experience aches and pains.
-But unexplained pain could be a sign of something more serious.
+Pain is one way our body tells us that something is wrong.
+As we get older, it’s more common to experience aches and pains.
+But unexplained or persistent pain anywhere in the body could be a sign of something more serious.

 Unexplained weight loss

-Small weight changes over time are quite normal, but if you lose a noticeable amount of weight without trying to, tell your doctor.
+Small weight changes over time are quite normal, but if you have lost a noticeable amount of weight without trying to, tell your doctor.

 Unusual lump or swelling anywhere

 Persistent lumps or swelling in any part of your body should be taken seriously.
-That includes any lumps in the neck, armpit, stomach, groin, chest, breast or testicle.
+This includes any lumps in the neck, armpit, stomach, groin, chest, breast, or testicle.